Warren Aspinall: Career

 In five years at Fratton Park, Aspinall made over 150 appearances in all competitions, scoring 28 goals, and under Jim Smith helped the club reach the 1992 FA Cup semi-final, going out on penalties before Aspinall could take his kick.
 The team also narrowly missed out on promotion to the Premier League, but missed out by two goals.
 After loan spells at AFC Bournemouth and Swansea City, playing six games for each club and scoring only once for Bournemouth, he was sold to Bournemouth for £20,000 in December 1993.

 With limited chances at Bournemouth, scoring eight goals in 28 league games, Aspinall signed for Carlisle United on a free transfer.
 Making 132 appearances and scoring 16 goals, he helped the club to promotion and won the Football League Trophy.
 In 1997, he joined Brentford for £50,000, citing wanting to move back to the south of England as his reasons for leaving Carlisle.
 He was later loaned out to Colchester United after scoring just five league goals in 43 appearances for the Bees.
 He signed permanently for Colchester in March 1999, and was made captain of the team in the summer of 1999.
 However, he was later loaned to Brighton in September 1999, with the move being made permanent in November of the same year.

 It was with Brighton that Aspinall was forced to retire from playing early through injury, after suffering from a long-term ankle problem.
 Aspinall had contracted MRSA following an operation on his ankle that went wrong, spending 27 days in hospital as a result.

 Personal life

 After leaving the game, Aspinall turned to drink and picked up a gambling addiction.
 His gambling cost him around £1 million that he had earned during his long career.
 On the verge of suicide, after narrowly avoiding death by train, saved only by last minute thoughts of his family, he checked himself into the Sporting Chance clinic.
 He has fronted a Samaritans campaign, "Men on the Ropes", that aims to reduce male suicides.

 In 2009 Aspinall was working in a Sainsbury's distribution centre in Basingstoke and scouting for League Two side Port Vale under manager Micky Adams.
-By 2015 he was working for radio station BBC Sussex as a summariser for Brighton & Hove Albion matches.
+Since 2015 he has worked for radio station BBC Sussex as a summariser for Brighton & Hove Albion matches.

+His elder brother Wayne Aspinall also played briefly in the Football League, making a solitary appearance for Wigan Athletic in March 1984 against Preston North End.